phyver/create_symmetry/README.md

 The "Colorwheel" frame contains a thumbnail of the current colorwheel image file.
 The coordinates of the corners are given below.
-Axes are added to visualize the origin, and a gray circle is added to see the unit circle.
+Axes are added to visualize the origin, and a gray circle is added to visualize the unit circle.

 If a pixel falls outside the image, the "default color" is used instead.

-You can switch between the current file and the previous one by double clicking anywhere on the thumbnail.
+You can switch between the current colorwheel file and the previous one by double clicking anywhere on the thumbnail.

 You can also choose a different spot for the origin by right clicking on the thumbnail.